carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Building a relocatable precompiled header requires two additional arguments.
 First, pass the ``--relocatable-pch`` flag to indicate that the resulting PCH file should be relocatable.
-Second, pass :option:`-isysroot /path/to/build`, which makes all includes for your library relative to the build directory.
+Second, pass `-isysroot /path/to/build`, which makes all includes for your library relative to the build directory.
 For example:

 .. code-block:: console